Forest landscape in autumn colours.

 More common with scarification before planting

-Soil scarification is performed on 92 percent of the harvested area that is planted, according to the results from the past four years.
-In comparison, where natural regeneration is used, scarification is undertaken on 59 percent of the area.
-In total, 88 percent of harvested areas are scarified.
-In Norra and Södra Norrland, levels of soil scarification are high, at 95 and 96 percent respectively.
-In Svealand this figure is 87 percent and in Götaland 71 percent.
+Soil scarification is performed on 92 percent of the harvested area that is planted, according to the results from the past four measurements.
+In comparison, where natural regeneration is used, scarification is undertaken on 53 percent of the area.
+In total, 89 percent of harvested areas are scarified.
+In North and South Norrland, levels of soil scarification are high, at 96 percent respectively.
+In Svealand this figure is 89 percent and in Götaland 73 percent.

 Scots pine more common than Norway spruce